pbbwfc/FsChessPgn/docs/index.md

 * Provides chess related components for WinForms:

-These include componenets to show a board and details of a PGN game:
+These include components to show a board and details of a PGN game:

 ![showpgn](showpgn.png)